lightstep/tracetest-nomad/jobspec/notes.md

 ## Jobspec Template

-Notes I used to create the Tracetest jobspec.
+I used the Helm chart output to create the Tracetest jobspec.

 1. Render helm charts: